-RAN visible QoE measurements are configured to the UE by the gNB, where a subset of configured QoE metrics is reported from the UE to the gNB as an explicit IE readable by the gNB.
-The RAN visible QoE measurements can be utilized by the gNB for network optimization.
+RAN visible QoE measurements are configured at the UE by the gNB, where a subset of configured QoE metrics is reported from the UE to the gNB as an explicit IE readable by the gNB.
+The RAN visible QoE measurements can be used by the gNB for network optimization.
 The RAN visible QoE measurements are supported for the DASH streaming and VR services.
-The gNB configures the RAN visible QoE measurement to collect all or some of the available RAN visible QoE metrics, where the indication of metric availability is received from the OAM or the 5GC.
-The set of available RAN visible QoE metrics is a subset of the metrics which are already configured as part of QoE measurement configuration encapsulated in the application layer container.
+The gNB configures the RAN visible QoE measurement of all or some of the available RAN visible QoE metrics, where the indication of metric availability is received by the gNB from the OAM or the 5GC.
+The set of available RAN visible QoE metrics is a subset of the metrics configured as part of QoE measurement configuration encapsulated in the application layer container.
+RAN Visible QoE measurements and encapsulated QoE measurements can be configured together or separately.
+RAN visible QoE measurements can only be configured if there is a corresponding QoE measurement configuration for the same service type configured at the UE.
+In case RAN visible QoE measurements are configured separately, they shall be configured together with or after configuring encapsulated QoE measurements.

+Multiple simultaneous RAN visible QoE measurement configurations and reports can be supported for RAN visible QoE measurements, and each RAN visible QoE measurement configuration and report is identified by the same RRC identifier as the QoE measurement configuration and measurement report.
+After receiving the RAN visible QoE measurement configuration, the UE RRC layer forwards the configuration to the application layer, indicating the service type, the RRC identifier and, optionally, the reporting periodicity for RAN visible QoE.
+The application layer sends the RAN visible QoE measurement report associated with the RRC identifier to the UE's AS layer.
 The PDU session ID(s) corresponding to the service that is subject to QoE measurements can also be reported by the UE along with the RAN visible QoE measurement results.

-Multiple simultaneous RAN visible QoE measurement configurations and reports can be supported for RAN visible QoE measurement, and each RAN visible QoE measurement configuration and report is identified by the same RRC identifier as the QoE measurement configuration and measurement report.
-After receiving the RAN visible QoE measurement configuration, the UE RRC layer forwards the configuration to the application layer, indicating the service type, the RRC identifier and the periodicity.
-RAN visible QoE configuration can only be configured if there is a corresponding QoE measurement configuration for the same service type configured at the UE.
-The application layer sends the RAN visible QoE measurement report associated with the RRC identifier to the UE's AS layer.
-If there is no reporting periodicity defined in the RAN visible QoE configuration, the UE sends both RAN visible QoE measurement reports and the QoE measurement reports to the gNB in the same MeasurementReportAppLayer message, except when QoE measurement collection pause indication is received (e.g. in case of RAN overload).
-When QoE measurement collection is paused, if there is no reporting periodicity defined in the RAN visible QoE configuration, the encapsulated QoE reports are stored at the UE's RRC layer, but the RAN visible QoE reports continue to be reported to the gNB with the reporting periodicity configured for encapsulated QoE reporting.
+If there is no reporting periodicity defined in the RAN visible QoE configuration, the UE sends both RAN visible QoE measurement reports and the QoE measurement reports to the gNB in the same MeasurementReportAppLayer message, except when QoE measurement collection pause indication is received (e.g., in case of RAN overload).
+When a QoE measurement collection is paused, if there is no reporting periodicity defined in the RAN visible QoE configuration, the encapsulated QoE reports are stored at the UE's RRC layer, but the RAN visible QoE reports continue to be reported to the gNB with the reporting periodicity configured for encapsulated QoE reporting.
 The RAN visible QoE measurements can be reported with a reporting periodicity different from the one of the corresponding encapsulated QoE measurements, when a dedicated RAN visible QoE reporting periodicity is configured by the gNB.
 The UE Application layer can measure the RAN visible QoE metrics based on this reporting periodicity.

 The gNB can release one or multiple RAN visible QoE measurement configurations from the UE in one RRCReconfiguration message at any time.
+If the encapsulated QoE configuration is released, the corresponding RAN visible QoE configuration shall be released as well.